microsoft/DirectXShaderCompiler/docs/DXIL.rst

 META.TESSELLATOROUTPUTPRIMITIVE           Invalid Tessellator Output Primitive specified.
 Must be point, line, triangleCW or triangleCCW.
 META.TESSELLATORPARTITION                 Invalid Tessellator Partitioning specified.
 Must be integer, pow2, fractional_odd or fractional_even.
-META.TEXTURETYPE                          elements of typed buffers and textures must fit in four 32-bit quantities META.USED                                 TODO - All metadata must be used META.VALIDSAMPLERMODE                     Invalid sampler mode on sampler META.VALUERANGE                           Metadata value must be within range META.WELLFORMED                           TODO - Metadata must be well-formed in operand count and types
+META.TEXTURETYPE                          elements of typed buffers and textures must fit in four 32-bit quantities META.USED                                 All metadata must be used by dxil META.VALIDSAMPLERMODE                     Invalid sampler mode on sampler META.VALUERANGE                           Metadata value must be within range META.WELLFORMED                           TODO - Metadata must be well-formed in operand count and types